kailash-manasarovar/statement/docs/timeline/2026/august.md

 - And I start to think I was wrong about the woman in my dream being Antonio's daughter and rather she'll be mine instead.
 - And I think about when that could have happened, and I come up with April 2026 in Dublin when I noticed wounds and suspicious events at Beckett Locke as well as (unconscious) signals from Steve about it.
 - And all the signals from the Jews in Jerusalem the September and May before.
-- So I thought they had set them up to take the blame if anyone ever found out.
+- So I thought they had set them up to take the blame if anyone ever found out - Project Jonathan.
-- And then I started thinking about Sullivan.
+- And from here I started thinking about Sullivan and how the Americans had blamed Israel for Lockerbie too.
 - And from here it just all started to come.. surely it wouldn't have just been that one time, really?
 I was thinking.
 And every day I went to the Wall, more of it came out.
-- And then I post the following.. because I still think Antonio is in Israel, although I cannot understand why I haven't seen him yet because I did see the pangolin, and I think it must be because the Americans are evil.
+- And then I post the following.. because I still think Antonio is in Israel, although I cannot understand why I haven't seen him yet because I did see the pangolin, and I think it must be because the Americans are evil, and so I update the front page to add info about him *languishing in a mousse-controlled jail in the north or Israel*, etc.
+- But I'm still wrong about everything.
+- Anyway.

 ## Unfortunately, my love